Vladimir Cebotari

-Vladimir Cebotari (born 7 November 1980) is a Moldovan jurist and politician, who since 30 July 2015 is the Minister of Justice of the Republic of Moldova in the Streleț Cabinet.
+Vladimir Cebotari (born 7 November 1980) is a Moldovan jurist and politician, who since 30 July 2015 was the Minister of Justice of the Republic of Moldova in the Streleț Cabinet.
 Previously, he was Deputy Ministry of Economy and Infrastructure (Moldova) from June 2013 to April 2015, and then, general director of the State Enterprise "Calea Ferată din Moldova" in April–July 2015.

 Biography

 Vladimir Cebotari was born on 7 November 1980 in the Sadaclia village, Basarabeasca rayon, of the Moldavian SSR, USSR.

 Education

 In 1987–1996 he attended the general public in Chiperceni commune of the Orhei rayon, and in 1996–1998 he attended the general public no. 2 of Orhei.
 In 1998 he passed the Baccalaureate exams at "Gheorghe Asachi" High School in Chisinau and was admitted as a student at the Faculty of Law, Specialty of Economic Law of the Free International University of Moldova, which graduated from in 2003.